Keyboard shortcuts

 §5 In-code entries

-Requirements can be authored in doc comments in source files.
-A doc comment starting with [TYPE_XYZ_NNNN] is recognized as a MarkSpec requirement.
-The leading - bullet is optional in doc comments — the [DISPLAY_ID] pattern alone is sufficient.
+Entries can be authored in doc comments in source files.
+A doc comment beginning with [DISPLAY_ID] is recognized as a MarkSpec entry.
+The leading - bullet is optional in doc comments — the bracket pattern alone is sufficient.

 #![allow(unused)]